1.2.1. Install Medusa with Docker

 This command stops and removes the Docker containers created by the docker-compose.yml file.

 This doesn't delete any data in your application or its database.
-You can start the server again using the docker:up command.
+Start the server again using the docker:up command.

 Check Logs#

-You can check the logs of the Medusa application running in Docker using the following command:
+Check the logs of the Medusa backend running in Docker:

 Terminal